rhkarls/basicbenchmark/README.md

 basicbenchmark is a simple benchmarking tool for timing Python callables.

 It's so basic, that probably you don't need it.
-But if you do, here it is.
+But if it saves you a moment, here it is.

 It runs a callable a number of times and returns the average time it took.
 Optionally, you can also get some basic statistics: fastest and slowest run time, and the standard deviation.

-No dependencies, just a simple wrapper around python standard library `timeit.Timer` and `time.perf_counter`.
+No dependencies, just a simple wrapper around Python standard library `timeit.Timer` and `time.perf_counter`.

 ## Installation